itsmartsteve/l10n_my/README.md

-Malaysia Chart of Account for general use
+This repository contains Malaysia Chart of Account including GST for Odoo ERP system

+Please contact info@itsmart.my if you are looking for further customization of the odoo module.